HongyuHe/text-adventure/docs/assignment3.md

 ### UIHandler

 Acts as a bridge between the system and the user.
-The **UIHandler** deals with all input/output operations including setting up and running a terminal.
+The **UIHandler** deals with all input/output operations including setting up and running a terminal - it prints information passed to it by the **Engine** and sends back any commands entered by the user.

 ##### Attributes

+- *textIO: final TextIO"* - Part of the **TextIO** library.
+This object handles getting input from the user.

+- *terminal: final TextTerminal<?>* - Part of the **TextIO** library.
+This is the terminal that will be presented to the user.

 ##### Operations